An Apple A Day

 You had me at one bowl!
 Chew Out Loud posted this decadent One Bowl Apple Cake just in time for me to think, ‘I can do that, it’s in ONE bowl…” and I’m so glad I did!
 My kids were through the roof- especially since I haven’t baked anything with a gluten flour in quite a while.
 I still did half the flour in white whole wheat and half in oat flour and it was perfection.
 The chopping took a while but I was in major apple take down mode so I was already in the zone.
 Not gonna lie, this and my LARGE mug of chai tea were breakfast two mornings in a row!

-I snuck in all this kitchen time in between my normal routines for a week straight.
+I snuck in canning time in between my normal routines for a week straight.
 I think our family will be glad for the time spent as we spread that apple jelly or apple butter on warm toast, grab a quick spoon of apple sauce, or enjoy a easily made apple crisp in the depths of winter.

 So while you’re out this weekend, pick a peck or seven… and see what becomes your family’s favorite way to eat an apple a day!